Tanssii tähtien kanssa: Season 14 (2021)

 This season marked second time (since 12th season) when same-sex partner is presented, since Elina Gustafsson and Ansku Bergström are both women.
-In 17 October the teaching dance partners were changed for one week.
-Durin this week 6 out of 7 remaining partners were same-sex.
+On 17 October the teaching dance partners were changed for one week.
+During this week, 6 out of 7 remaining partners were same-sex.

 Season 15 (2022)

-Season 15 will air in autumn 2022.
+Season 15 aired in autumn 2022.
 Winner of the previous season, Ernest Lawson replaced Mikko Leppilampi as a shows host.